 Julia Bullock, soprano

-She sang the lead role in the Berlin Philharmonic’s Orchestra Academy performance of Saariaho’s La Passion de Simone, directed by Peter Sellars, which she reprised at the Ojai Festival in 2016.
-She performed the title role in Purcell’s The Indian Queen at the Perm Opera House, Teatro Real, the Bolshoi, and the English National Opera, and she has toured South America as Pamina in Peter Brook’s award-winning A Magic Flute.
+Julia Bullock recently debuted with the San Francisco Opera in the world premiere of Girls of the Golden West composed by John Adams to a libretto by Peter Sellars, Santa Fe Opera as Kitty Oppenheimer in a new Peter Sellars production of Adams’ Doctor Atomic, and Dutch National Opera.
+She performed the title role in Purcell’s The Indian Queen at the Bolshoi and the English National Operas, and toured South America as Pamina in Peter Brook’s award-winning A Magic Flute.
 Other opera roles include Susanna in Le Nozze di Figaro, Monica in The Medium, and the title roles in Cendrillon, The Cunning Little Vixen, and L’Enfant et les Sortilèges.

-Ms. Bullock’s contextually-driven recital and educational outreach programs have taken her across the United States to venues including the Metropolitan Museum of Art, the Kennedy Center, Carnegie Hall Neighborhood Concerts, the National Museum of Women in the Arts, San Francisco Performances, University of Florida Performing Arts, and the Levine School of Music.
-She has sung numerous times with the New York Festival of Song, and in art song young artist programs at Caramoor and Songfest.
-She has also participated in master classes with bass-baritone José van Dam, soprano Jessye Norman, bass-baritone Eric Owens, and soprano Dawn Upshaw.
+Ms. Bullock’s contextually-driven recital and educational outreach programs have taken her across the United States to venues including the Metropolitan Museum of Art, the Kennedy Center, Carnegie Hall Neighborhood Concerts and the National Museum of Women in the Arts.
+She has appeared numerous times with the New York Festival of Song and Caramoor, as well as at the Ojai Music Festival.
+She premiered a work by Jonathan Berger with The Chamber Music Society of Lincoln Center, collaborates with the International Contemporary Ensemble, and has participated in master classes with bass-baritone José van Dam, soprano Jessye Norman, bass-baritone Eric Owens, and soprano Dawn Upshaw.

 Ms. Bullock’s accolades include a 2016 Sphinx Foundation Medal of Excellence, a 2015 Leonore Annenberg Arts Fellowship, the 2015 Richard F. Gold Grant from the Shoshana Foundation, Lincoln Center’s 2015 Martin E. Segal Award, First Prize at the 2014 Naumburg International Vocal Competition, and First Prize at the 2012 Young Concert Artists International Auditions.
-She holds the Lindemann Vocal Chair of Young Concert Artists.
-Her management is also supported by the Barbara Forester Austin Fund for Art Song.
-From 2003 to 2005, Ms. Bullock participated in the Artists-in-Training program with the Opera Theater of St. Louis.
-She holds degrees from the Eastman School of Music, Bard Graduate Vocal Arts Program, and graduated with an Artist’s Diploma from the Juilliard School in 2015.
+She was chosen to participate in the Artists-in-Training program with the Opera Theater of St. Louis, holds the Lindemann Vocal Chair of Young Concert Artists, and her management has been supported by the Barbara Forester Austin Fund for Art Song.
+Julia Bullock holds degrees from the Eastman School of Music and Bard Graduate Vocal Arts Program, and she earned an Artist’s Diploma from The Juilliard School in 2015.

 PLEASE NOTE: If you would like to include this biography in a concert program, please contact YCA to make sure that you have the most up-to-date version.